-In HVAC/R systems, a large number of frequency converters are used in a wide variety of applications.
+In water and wastewater treatment plants, a large number of frequency converters are used in a wide variety of applications.
 The converters, which usually are mostly from the same manufacturer, differ primarily in their power ratings and therefore in their size and appearance.
 A uniform operator interface for the frequency converters, with the same control panel over the entire power range, offers advantages for plant engineers and facility operators.